Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc F - Lady Wachter's Wish.md

 However, if the players fake a convincing cover story, they can convince her to replace one of the Purple Grapemash No. 3 bottles with the poisoned Red Dragon Crush bottle with a successful DC 13 Charisma (Deception) check.

-**_Distracting Izek._** If the players choose to swap the bottles while [[Non-Player Characters#Izek Strazni|Izek]] is eating lunch, they can distract Izek by, among other possibilities, causing any apparent breach of the peace, such as an evident jailbreak by one or more of the prisoners in the town stocks.
+**_Distracting Izek._** If the players choose to swap the bottles while [[Personnages Non-Joueurs#Izek Strazni|Izek]] is eating lunch, they can distract Izek by, among other possibilities, causing any apparent breach of the peace, such as an evident jailbreak by one or more of the prisoners in the town stocks.

 Players should be careful, however, to avoid being caught in the act.
 Izek is liable to declare—and join—a manhunt for any player seen breaking the law.
 Any manhunt, which will require Izek to rouse the town’s twelve off-duty **guards**, will last until nightfall.
 Izek then resumes his normal schedule the following day.

 ## F4b.
 Trailing Izek

-As the players trail [[Non-Player Characters#Izek Strazni|Izek]], any or all of the following encounters may take place.
+As the players trail [[Personnages Non-Joueurs#Izek Strazni|Izek]], any or all of the following encounters may take place.

 > [!info]+ **Getting Caught**
 > Should the players fail to escape initial notice in any of these encounters, they can still avoid detection by making a successful DC 13 group Dexterity (Stealth) check, which may be accompanied by one or more additional skill checks at your discretion.
 (See **Group Checks** in the <span class="citation">Player's Handbook, p.
 175</span>.)
 For example, a player who seeks to escape notice by clambering onto the roof of a nearby house might attempt a DC 10 Strength (Athletics) check, gaining advantage on their Dexterity (Stealth) check if they succeed.